Rudolph Hass: Marketing

 As the tree grew and produced more fruit than the family could use, Hass took some to his co-workers at the Pasadena Post Office.
 They liked the avocados and asked if they could buy more from him.
 He agreed to sell them a bag of 4 or 5 avocados for $1.
 He sold all he brought to work and took orders for more.
 The Hass family began to work harvesting and selling avocados from a roadside stand by the grove at 430 West Road in La Habra, California.

 Hass also contacted the 'Model Grocery Store' on Colorado St. in Pasadena and found it to be a ready market.
 He left them a few sample avocados and they agreed to sell the fruit and did so for many years.
 The chefs of wealthy people who lived on South Orange Grove Street shopped there, and once they sampled the Hass variety, they insisted upon it.
 At $1.00 each, avocados were only available to the rich.
 A dollar a day was a typical food budget for a family of four or five in those days.

 In August 1935, Hass patented his avocado tree (Plant Patent No. 139).
 Hass signed an agreement with Harold Brokaw, a Whittier nurseryman, to grow and sell the Hass Avocados.
 Hass was to receive 25% of the proceeds.

 However, the patent was widely violated.
 Growers would buy one tree from Mr. Brokaw who had the exclusive right to produce the nursery trees.
 They would then re-graft their whole grove with the bud wood from that one tree.
 For that reason, Rudolph Hass made less than $5,000 in royalties over the life of the patent (at the time, patents had a term of 17 years).
 However, Rudolph Hass was the first person to have a producing grove of Hass Avocados, though it was a very small grove.

-Rudolph Hass expanded to Fallbrook, planting an 80 acre orchard in 1948 which bore its first crop in 1952, just as his 17-year patent expired.
+Hass expanded to Fallbrook, planting an 80 acre orchard in 1948 which bore its first crop in 1952, just as his 17-year patent expired.

 Marriage and children

-Rudolph Hass and Elizabeth Schuette were married on August 2, 1919, in Milwaukee, Wisconsin.
+Hass and Elizabeth Schuette were married on August 2, 1919, in Milwaukee, Wisconsin.
 They had five children.

 Death and afterwards

-One month after the patent expired in August 1952, at the age of 60, Rudolph Hass suffered a heart attack on September 24, 1952.
-He died of heart failure in the Fallbrook Hospital a month later on October 24, 1952.
-He was buried on his wife's 53rd birthday, October 28, 1952.
+One month after the patent expired in August 1952, at the age of 60, Hass suffered a heart attack on September 24, 1952.
+He died a month later of heart failure in the Fallbrook Hospital on October 24, 1952.
+He was buried at Mountain View Cemetery in Altadena, on his wife's 53rd birthday, October 28, 1952.

 His wife Elizabeth lived to the age of 98.
 She lived in California the rest of her life on the pension from her husband's mailman job.